How To Get Into 7 Ivy League Schools

 Another eye is an invaluable source for review and editing.
 Even so, we are our ultimate judge.
 If we are happy with the final product, that means that it reflects who we are.

-Do not get caught up in other’s opinion.
+Do not get caught up in others’ opinions.
 Remember this is about personal reflection, not anyone else.
 Janet Rosier, an admissions’ consultant, advises keeping outside editing to a minimum: “—one or, at most, two people.
-If you have too many people giving you advice, your voice may get lost.
+If you have too many people giving you advice, your voice may get lost.”

 Using the above tips, we are confident that you can create your very best essay.
 The key is to trust your story, trust your voice, and trust the process.
 Use this single task to reflect on the past to create a bright and prosperous future.